Learn how to Sew with Laminated Fabric and Oilcloth using these simple tips, tricks, and techniques!

 DO NOT ever touch your iron to the front of your coated fabric.
 It will melt the fabric onto your iron and leave a permanent mark.
 Instead, use a warm iron on the WRONG side of the fabric when pressing is necessary.

 If you do need to press the right side of the fabric, use a pressing cloth or a silicone pressing sheet to keep the iron from sticking to the fabric.

 Project Ideas for Laminated Fabrics

-This post was originally published in 2014 and has been revised with improved and updated content.
+This post was originally published earlier and has been revised with improved and updated content.